HcPlu/Malicious-URL-Detection/README.md

 We extract the URL feature by TF-IDF（Term Frequency-InversDocument Frequency）which also was mentioned by [exp-db](https://github.com/exp-db/AI-Driven-WAF) and count some special key words such as "<\script>, name"

-In the next Step, we will explore the CNN aproach to deal with this case.
+In the next Step, we will explore the CNN approach to deal with this case.